3 Dev: Production

 The film titled as 3 Dev depicts and implies the three main gods in Hinduism namely Vishnu, Brahma and Shiva.
 The tagline of the film is Undercover Bhagwan.
 The role of Vishnu is played by Karan Singh Grover, the role of Brahma is played by Ravi Dubey and the role of Shiva is played by Kunaal Roy Kapur in the film.
 The first look poster of the film was unveiled on 27 March 2018 by Varun Dhawan.

-Marketing

-The official trailer of the film was released on 27 April 2018 and the filmmakers initially confirmed the film release date on 11 May 2018, but was not released.

 Soundtrack

 All songs of the film were scored by duo Sajid–Wajid and lyrics are penned by Kausar Munir, Shabbir Ahmed, and Amitabh Bhattacharya.

+Release and marketing

+Controversy

+The film received flak for relaasing a poster featuring Trimurti.